primus/omega-supreme/README.md

 falls, it is unlikely there will be any remaining Autobots to take his place, but he would not have it any other way.

-In Primus mode, Omega Supreme has incredible configurablity, able to broadcast a message with a single request and distribute messages to single sparks.
+In Primus mode, Omega Supreme has an incredible configurability, is able to broadcast a message with a single request and can distribute messages to single sparks.
 In place of his left hand, he is armed with authentication which can pulverize any attacker.

 Or in plain English, `omega-supreme` allows you to broadcast messages to Primus using a regular HTTP request.
-These messages be broadcasted to every single connection on the server, a single spark or an array of sparks.
-This allows other languages to easily write messages to your server without the need creating a complex architecture.
+These messages can be broadcasted to every single connection on the server, a single spark or an array of sparks.
+This allows other languages to easily write messages to your server without the need of creating a complex architecture.

 ## Installation